- How do I donate online?

-Our perspective is that no "artificial entities" - non human beings - should have rights spelled out under the Constitution.
+Our perspective is that no "artificial entities" - non-human beings - should have rights spelled out under the Constitution.
 This includes unions and non-profit corporations.

 Rights do not come from government, we have them because of the very fact that we are alive - they are inalienable.
-Given that, government does not actually have authority to grant rights to entities created by law.
+Given that, the government does not actually have authority to grant rights to entities created by law.
 Certain powers and privileges may be needed and desired for certain entities over others, but not constitutional rights.

 Non-profits do serve a different function than that for-profit corporations, as do unions.
 But these powers and privileges need to be spelled out legislatively - through a democratic process - not granted by the legal system under the Constitution.

 What is your strategy to get this amendment passed?